How To Fix Your Relationship With Food: The Inner Child

 Our Early Decisions As Children

 We all have an inner child- our historical self, shaped by memories and experiences.
-As part of our innate survival strategy, around the age of approximately 5 or 6 years of age, a child will make decisions (consciously or unconsciously) about how to be liked and how to survive, based on their upbringing and experiences.
-As a child’s brain is still developing, maturing into the twenties, when he or she makes a decision, it may not therefore be entirely accurate- it might be a decision based on fear, lack of information, just one particular incident, and might have an all-or-nothing quality.
+As part of our innate survival strategy, around the age of approximately 5 or 6 years of age, a child makes decisions (consciously or subconsciously) about how to be liked and how to survive, based on their upbringing and experiences.
+As a child’s brain is still developing, maturing into the twenties, when he or she makes a decision, it may not therefore be entirely accurate- it might be a decision based on fear, lack of information, and might have an all-or-nothing quality.

 How A Child Adapts To Its Environment & Circumstances